Viatick-co/bms-ios-sdk-public/README.md

 // implement delegate of bms here extension ViewController: ViaBmsCtrlDelegate {

     // this will be called when sdk is inited
     // list of zones in the sdk application is passed here func sdkInited(inited status: Bool, zones: [ViaZone]) {
         print("sdk inited", status);

         // this method must be called in order to enable attendance and tracking feature
         // authorizedZones is optional field
     // sdkInited callback will be called after initialization viaBmsCtrl.initCustomer(identifier: "PASTE IDENTIFIER OF CUSTOMER HERE", email: "example@email.com", phone: "+000000000", remark: "Device info!", authorizedZones: zones);
     }

     func customerInited(inited: Bool) {
         print("customer inited", inited);
     }

     func checkin() {
         print("check in callback");
     }

     func checkout() {
         print("check out callback");
     }

     func onProximityAlert() {
         print("onProximityAlert");
     }

     // it is callback of request tracking beacons func onDistanceBeacons(beacons: [IBeacon]) {
     }

+    // callback when a device site is loaded, error code will be returned if failed func deviceSiteLoaded(loaded: Bool, error: String?) {

+    }
 }
 ```